 Television Studio offers the experience to learn and create in a multi-camera environment and work live in real time.
-Everyone directs an episode of the interview program Full Circle, as well as functioning in all crew and talent capacities.
-This is preparation for the final project performance productions.
+Everyone directs an interview segment, as well as functioning in all crew and talent capacities.
+This is preparation for the final project performance production.

-The TV Studio students will explain in their own words.
+The TV Studio students can best explain in their own words.

-Watch how the students “cut it” in editing workshop.
+Watch how the students “cut it” in Effects Editing Workshop.

-Radio for Broadcast and the Internet allows you to create, program, and operate a radio station, culminating in a live three-hour streamed broadcast.
-Instruction covers format programming, news and feature writing, interviews, spot production, field and studio recording, and audio postproduction.
+Radio for broadcast and the internet allows students to create, program, and execute a live three-hour streamed radio show.
+Instruction covers format programming, news and feature writing, interviews, spot production, field and studio recording, and audio post production.
+Working live requires

 See what the radio students have to say.

 In addition to the workshops students participate in the seminar series.
 Seminars offer focused instruction in producing, directing, or screenwriting.
 Sessions include discussion, project work, and critiques.
-Students select one seminar topic and attend that session every Friday afternoon during the program.
+Students select one seminar topic and attend sessions every Monday evening during the program.